15 YEAR

 MBK Houston

-MBK Houston is a community-driven initiative dedicated to improving outcomes and reducing opportunity gaps for boys and young men of color, from birth to 24 years old.
-Through a collaborative approach, we bring together diverse organizations and individuals to leverage their strengths and resources, working together to implement effective solutions.
+MBK Houston is a community-driven initiative dedicated to improving outcomes and reducing opportunity gaps for boys and young men, from birth to 24 years old.
+Through a collaborative approach, we bring together various organizations and individuals to leverage their strengths and resources, working together to implement effective solutions.

 Our strategy focuses on fostering partnerships between schools, community organizations, businesses, and other stakeholders.
-By working together, we can address the complex challenges faced by boys and young men of color, such as educational disparities, limited access to opportunities, and systemic barriers.
+By working together, we can address the complex challenges faced by boys and young men of color, such as educational disparities and limited access to opportunities.

 First Family Garden